How do I register for services?

 If I register with Disability Services, will it be on my transcript?

 No. Disability documentation is kept separate from academic records.
-For more information, visit the Confidentiality page.
+For more information, visit our Retention and Privacy of Records page.

-Accommodations are determined based on your specific documented disability, your expressed needs, and our determination of what would be most helpful and appropriate.
+Accommodations are determined based on your documented needs and the nature of your disability and is an interactive process with your DS counselor.
 The accommodations provided will be directly related to your documented disability.
 Please click on the Academic Accommodations link for more information.

 I have a disability, but am thinking about trying to make it without accommodations in college.
 Is this a good idea?